Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 A mortgage relief professional reviews your Idaho loan situation, whether a Notice of Default has been recorded, and what options apply at your current stage.

 When the servicer decides to proceed with formal foreclosure, the trustee records the Notice of Default and Breach and Election to Sell with the county recorder.
-Idaho law requires at least 115 days from the NOD recording before the trustee sale can occur.
-The NOD must be mailed to the homeowner within 10 days of recording.
-During this 115-day period, the reinstatement right is active — the homeowner can cure the default by paying all past-due amounts, fees, and trustee charges.
+Idaho Code § 45-1506 requires the NOD to be mailed to the homeowner via certified mail within 10 days of recording.
+The same statute requires the trustee to make three separate in-person service attempts at the property over at least seven consecutive days, with each attempt at least 30 days before the scheduled sale.
+Idaho Code § 45-1511 allows any person with an interest in the property to file a request for notice to receive copies of all foreclosure notices.
+Idaho Code § 45-1506 mandates that the trustee sale cannot be held until at least 120 days after the NOD is recorded.
+During this entire period, the reinstatement right is active — the homeowner can cure the default by paying all past-due amounts, fees, and trustee charges.

-A complete modification application submitted at the beginning of the NOD period has meaningful time to advance through the review process within the 115-day window — more time than most non-judicial states provide.
+A complete modification application submitted at the beginning of the NOD period has meaningful time to advance through the review process within the § 45-1506 window — more time than most non-judicial states provide.
 But the application must be submitted immediately when the NOD is received, not after weeks of consideration.
-Professional management of the application and any needed postponement request within the 115-day window produces successful outcomes for Idaho homeowners.
+Professional management of the application and any needed postponement request within the § 45-1506 window produces successful outcomes for Idaho homeowners.

 Stage 3: Notice of Trustee's Sale and the Sale